Kyle WongProduct & UX Designer · Data Visualization

 Introduced a global filtering system and structured data hierarchy to align system behavior with user expectations.

-Before redesigning the interface, I needed to align stakeholders around a more fundamental question: where is decision risk actually coming from?
+Before redesigning the interface, I needed to align stakeholders around a more fundamental question: Why isn't the data visualization dashboard being used to make decisions for risk assessment across the board?

 I led a stakeholder discovery phase across product leadership, design, account managers, and risk engineering to uncover how each group defined the problem.
-While everyone agreed the dashboard needed improvement, their mental models differed.
+While everyone agreed the dashboard needed improvement, their viewpoints and context differed.

 VP of Data & Analytics